 Types of Window Cleaning Solutions to Use

-1. If you’re going to purchase a solution, use a commercial cleaner from a brand that you trust, such as our Pella Glass and Window Cleaner.
+1. If you’re going to purchase a solution, use a commercial cleaner from a brand that you trust.

 2. You can also use a pre-mixed vinegar-based solution, or even make your own with our simple window cleaning DIY below.

 One of our favorite window cleaning hacks is to create your own window cleaning solution using simple distilled vinegar, otherwise known as white vinegar.
 This is an easy-to-find product (if you don’t already have it around the house).
 Its acidic composition works efficiently to help break down the streaky film that can accumulate on your windows and other glass surfaces.
 To clean your windows with your own homemade window cleaner, follow these easy steps:

 - Mix one part distilled vinegar to 10 parts warm water in a spray bottle.

 - Wipe down the window with a a soft, clean, lint-free microfiber cloth or paper towel to remove dust before you spray your solution, then spray the entire surface.

 - Use your lint-free towel to rub the vinegar mixture and work it into the dirty spots on your window.
 Feel free to be generous with the amount of cleaner you apply to the cloth or paper towel, but avoid getting any cleaning solutions on the wood, fiberglass or vinyl frames, as they may discolor the finish.